lucidium4/gdscript_clock/README.md

 # GDScript Clock
-a simple 12 and 24 hour clock for GDScript
+a simple 12 hour and 24 hour clock for GDScript

 # How to use
 Simply add the script as a autoload